 4. “When Doves Cry” – Prince

 Prince is one of the legendary artists whose music career exploded in the 1980s.
 Released in mid-May 1984, “When Doves Cry” is a mix of pop, soul, and funk that became the singer’s very first number-one single.
 It was used alongside “Purple Rain” for the rock musical drama of the same name.

 5. “Take My Breath Away” – Berlin

 The classic from Berlin was used as the theme song of Top Gun, which is one of the movies that elevated Tom Cruise’s career.
-Besides becoming a hit in various countries, Berlin’s pop song also won prestigious awards such as Academy and Golden Globe Awards.
+Besides becoming a hit in various countries, Berlin’s pop song also won an Academy Award and a Golden Globe.